c3lang/c3docs-old/docs/contracts.md

 # Contracts

-Contracts are optional pre and post conditions checks that the compiler may use for optimization and runtime checks.
-Note that _compilers are not obliged to process pre and post conditions at all_.
-However, violating either pre or post conditions is considered undefined behaviour, so a compiler may optimize as if they always hold – even if a potential bug may cause them to be violated.
+Contracts are optional pre- and post-conditions checks that the compiler may use for optimization and runtime checks.
+Note that _compilers are not obliged to process pre- and post-conditions at all_.
+However, violating either pre- or post-conditions is considered undefined behaviour, so a compiler may optimize as if they always hold – even if a potential bug may cause them to be violated.

 # Pre conditions

-Pre conditions are usually used to validate incoming arguments.
+Pre-conditions are usually used to validate incoming arguments.
 Each condition must be an expression that can be evaluated to a boolean.
-A pre condition use the `@require` annotation.
+A pre-condition use the `@require` annotation.

 ```
 /**